timothyvillaraza/Azure-Resume-RAG-Back-End/readme-draft.txt

 Deploying Cloud Infrastructure
+    Deploy
         Navigate to <root>/deploy/terraform
         Create secrets.tfvars
             ``
             postgres_admin_username = "pgadmin"             # OPTIONAL: The default of "pgadmin" is configured in variables.tf
             postgres_admin_password = "StrongPassword123!"  # PASSWORD
             ```
         terraform init
         terraform apply -var-file="secrets.tfvars"

+    Confirm
+        On the azure portal, check the resource groups

 Database Setup
+    Create Vector Extension
         Setting up Vector Extension - Enables the use of vector types
         Connect to the postgres database made by terraform
         CREATE EXTENSION IF NOT EXISTS vector;

 Local Development (w/ Deployed Database)
+    Database IP White Listing
+        On the azure portal, navigate to the database -> Settings -> Networking and allow your IP

     .env setup
         Create a .env file with the following environment variables